-Sales and Marketing - The decrease in sales and marketing costs were primarily related to the majority of the development of the Group's new Virax brands, packaging and websites that were established in 2021.
+Sales and Marketing - The increase in sales and marketing costs were primarily related to the majority of the development of the Company's new Virax brands, packaging and websites.

-Research and Development - For the year ended March 31, 2022, approximately 73% and 50% of our chief executive officer's, Mr. James Foster, and our chief operating officer's, Mr. Cameron Shaw, consulting costs amounting to \$129,881 were related to research and development expenses to introduce, innovate and improve the Group's products and services.
+Research and Development - For the year ended March 31, 2023, research and development expenses consisted of entirely of clinical protocol and performance studies from third party laboratory partners.
+For the year ended March 31, 2022, approximately 73% and 50% of our chief executive officer's, Mr. James Foster, and our chief operating officer's, Mr. Cameron Shaw, consulting costs amounting to \$129,881 were related to research and development expenses to introduce, innovate and improve the Company's products and services.
 The remaining research and development costs were attributable to our science and technical team of \$203,202 as well as outside services of \$100,661.
-Consulting costs to our chief executive officer and chief operating officer is considered as research and development expenses when a proportion of the relevant employee's time is dedicated to research and development work for the Group.
-Since April 2021, the Group started to engage external parties, namely, selected third-party specialist research and development companies and contracted consultants and scientists, to assist with its research and development as its portfolio moves into concept validation and testing.
+Consulting costs to our chief executive officer and chief operating officer is considered as research and development expenses when a proportion of the relevant employee's time is dedicated to research and development work for the Company.
+Since April 2021, the Company started to engage external parties, namely, selected third-party specialist research and development companies and contracted consultants and scientists, to assist with its research and development as its portfolio moves into concept validation and testing